bobmanary/crysco/README.md

    * Make the codebase look less like a C program in general
    * Clean up special cases for new container vs existing container?
  * Investigate interaction of pty, TIOCSTI blocking, and BusyBox shells
- * Add support for overlay FS (for putting a mutable layer over top of immutable base directories)
  * Add options for managing environment variables
  * Handle missing container root gracefully
  * Linux networking